 Emotional Issues: Often people going through criminal matters experience high levels of stress and/or drug , alcohol dependency issues that make things difficult to cope.
 Though lawyers certainly work with people experiencing stress, in-depth counseling beyond what a lawyer does may be necessary.
 If you feel overwhelmed, please let Bill know and he can direct you to some helpful resources.

-If you contact Stradley Law at (713) 224-5455 or on our contact form, we either answer or quickly return your call.
+If you contact Bill Stradley at (713) 224-5455 or on our contact form, we either answer or quickly return your call.
 Our first in-office consultation with you Is free.
-If you choose to hire us, we will give you a written fee agreement in an amount based upon the law and facts of your particular case.
+If you choose to hire him, he will give you a written fee agreement in an amount based upon the law and facts of your particular case.

 It may depend on the particulars of the offense.
 With these questions, contacting an experienced criminal defense lawyer in a timely way can be helpful.

 Typically in Texas state cases, the best way to get someone out of jail is to contact a professional bondsman.
 Bail bond companies answer the phones 24/7 and usually charge approximately 10-20% of the bail as payment for their services.

 If you have a warrant out for your arrest, you may need to get a bond.
 A bail bond company and criminal defense attorney may be helpful for this but you can’t really tell without knowing the facts.

 You can avoid the bondsman charge in Harris County by paying cash, verified cashier’s check or money order at the bonding window on first floor of the 49 North San Jacinto Building.
 There’s a number of downsides to paying a cash bond: